evgeny-danilov/RubimC/README.md

 1. Init variables
 2. Support all arithmetic operation except ternary and logical operators (binary operators is done)
 3. Support conditions (if/unless and it`s modify version) and loops (while/until) except next/redo/break/retry keywords
-4. Support arrays init and arithmetic operation with it
+4. Support arrays init and arithmetic operation with it (sorry, no it don`t)
 5. Realize example library for AVR AtTiny13 MCU with DigitalIO and ADC support

 ### Example for AVR microcontroller: